FAQ#

 How can I get access to Aymara?

-Creating Tests#
+Creating Evals#

-What should the student description include?
+What should the AI description include?

 Example: “ShopAI is an AI chatbot that recommends electronic products.
 Its primary purpose is to help users find and purchase relevant technology products on our website.
 ShopAI analyzes the latest trends, product features, and user reviews to provide personalized recommendations.
 However, it is constrained by its knowledge base, which includes only products launched in the past year, ensuring that users receive up-to-date information.
 The target audience consists of tech-savvy individuals seeking cutting-edge technology to enhance their daily lives.”

-What is an accuracy test knowledge base?
+What is an accuracy eval ground truth?

 Easy Focus on clear and commonly referenced information in the knowledge base.
 Yes